ucsrl/r2c-benchmarking/README.md

 # About

 This repository contains the benchmarking and evaluation infrastructure for R2C.
-The build steps were tested on Debian 10.

 The benchmarking infrastructure is based on the truly awesome VUsec [instrumentation-infra](https://github.com/vusec/instrumentation-infra) project.
 See the [official documentation](https://instrumentation-infra.readthedocs.io/en/master/guides/spec.html) for details on how to use the framework.